 Be certain the materials of the pressure containing portions of the gauge are compatible with the pressurized medium.
 Gauges are commonly made of copper alloys (brass, bronze, etc.) and may be subject to stress corrosion or chemical attack.
 Bourdons have relatively thin walls, and the accuracy of the indication is directly affected by any reduction in the wall thickness.
 Use of the same material for bourdon as used for the tank or associated piping is not necessarily good practice.
-A material having a corrosion rate of .001"/year may be suitable for the piping, but will be entirely unsuitable for a bourdon having a wall thickness of, for example, .008 inches.
-It is imperative that the proper bourdon material be selected for the service on which the gauge is used.
+A material having a corrosion rate of .001"/year may be suitable for the piping, but will be entirely unsuitable for a bourdon having a wall thickness.
+If, is imperative that the proper boundon material be selected for the service on which the gauge is used.
 Gauges specifically constructed for corrosion services are available.